A Day in the Life of a Surgical Technologist

 The Challenges of Surgical Technology

-Significant challenges will arise with every Surgical Tech role.
-First, physical demands include standing on your feet for hours, moving around supplies, and lifting or transporting patients.
+Firstly, it’s important to understand the physical demands of the position—including standing on your feet for extended periods, relocating supplies, and lifting or transporting patients.

-There’s also mental and emotional stress.
-In this job, you may have the potential for exposure to health hazards, such as being exposed to a highly contagious illness.
-A surgical team could run into unexpected complications during surgery.
-Moreover, you will often witness pain and suffering—and sometimes even death.
+There’s also a significant amount of mental and emotional stress associated with the profession.
+You may face the risk of encountering various health hazards, such as being exposed to a highly infectious disease.
+Additionally, a surgical team could run into unforeseen complications during surgery.
+Moreover, you’ll often witness pain and suffering—and sometimes even death.

 Start Your Journey as a Surgical Tech

-Now that you know more about a day in the life of a Surgical Tech, does it sound like a career you’d like to pursue?
+Now that you’ve learned about a day in the life of a Surgical Tech, does it sound like a career you’d like to pursue?

-Imagine yourself as a vital surgical team member, communicating and collaborating with surgeons, anesthesiologists, and nurses during critical surgeries.
-If it sounds a bit fascinating and like a challenge you’d like to take on, you’ll be glad to know that you can complete a Surgical Technologist program in about two years (the accelerated program at Brookline College can be completed in about 90 weeks).
+If so, imagine yourself as a vital surgical team member—communicating and collaborating with surgeons, anesthesiologists, and nurses during critical surgeries.
+If this sounds intriguing and presents a challenge, you’re willing to undertake, then you’ll be pleased to learn that you can complete a Surgical Technologist program in as little as two years!
+The accelerated program at Brookline College can be completed in as little as 90 weeks.